yegor256/blog/_drafts/manager.md

 A good soldier behaves differently.
 A good one wants to do interesting things, wants to work with the most challenging problems, wants to resolve complex issues, and wants to do what he/she wants to do!
-A good one cares and doesn't want to do what's not important or not interesting.
+A good soldier cares and doesn't want to do what's not important or not interesting.
 A good one asks "What is our ultimate goal?" and then, after getting my answer and thinking for a while, comes back to me with a plan for achieving this goal.
 A good one _tells_ me what is next, instead of asking.
 All I need to do is to approve